Project Management vs. Resource Management

 Timeframe

-Resource management is an ongoing, continuous process that goes beyond individual projects’ boundaries.
+Resource management is an ongoing process that goes beyond individual project boundaries.
 It focuses on managing and utilizing resources optimally across multiple projects and organizational requirements.
+Moreover, it must continuously assess and balance workforce capacity and demand to guarantee that organizations are always equipped with a skilled talent pool to take on emerging opportunities.

-Project management is temporary and for a specified duration of a project.
-It focuses on accomplishing project-specific goals while adhering to established constraints.
-The duration of the project depends on the length of phases, including initiation, planning, execution, monitoring and control, and closure.
-It may vary as per the project’s complexity, scope, and objectives.
+Alternatively, project management is temporary and for a specified duration of a particular project.
+Its primary objective is to accomplish project-specific goals while adhering to established parameters.
+The project’s duration depends on the length and complexity of phases, including initiation, planning, execution, monitoring and control, and closure.

 Responsibilities of a project manager and resource manager